Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Introduction

 To bridge this gap, we develop a comprehensive framework encompassing \textbf{data construction, training, and inference verification}.
 Specifically, we utilize fine-grained path decomposition to construct dense multi-step visual trajectories for the \emph{Visual Self-Feedback (VSF) training}.
 This explicitly aligns the model's visual perception with the incremental code generation process, enabling the vision encoder to effectively guide precise coordinate prediction based on the current canvas.
 During inference, leveraging the stepwise structure, we introduce a \emph{Render-and-Verify (RaV)} strategy.
 Serving as a gatekeeper, RaV detects and filters out redundant or degenerate generation steps that result in negligible visual changes, effectively mitigating degenerate repetitions in generation.

 To the best of our knowledge, the proposed Render-in-the-Loop mechanism represents a novel paradigm for LLM-based SVG generation.
-Importantly, it is highly orthogonal to existing code-domain improvements (\eg, specialized semantic tokens)~\cite{llm4svg_xing_2025,omnisvg_yang_2025,wang2025internsvg}, curriculum learning strategies~\cite{svgen_wang_2025,wang2025internsvg}, and optimization frameworks (\eg, Reinforcement Learning)~\cite{svgen_wang_2025,reasonsvg_xing_2025,rlrf_rodriguez_2025}.
-Therefore, Render-in-the-Loop can function both as a standalone enhancement and as a general underlying paradigm that integrates seamlessly with complementary optimization techniques, potentially unlocking stronger capabilities for vector generation.
+Importantly, it is complementary to existing code-domain improvements (\eg, specialized semantic tokens)~\cite{llm4svg_xing_2025,omnisvg_yang_2025,wang2025internsvg}, curriculum learning strategies~\cite{svgen_wang_2025,wang2025internsvg}, and optimization frameworks (\eg, Reinforcement Learning)~\cite{svgen_wang_2025,reasonsvg_xing_2025,rlrf_rodriguez_2025}.
+In particular, VSF and RL address different aspects of SVG generation: VSF builds a step-wise visual state where the model observes the partial canvas before predicting the next fragment, while RL optimizes the policy with rewards from validity, semantic alignment, or rendered visual fidelity.
+As these are naturally compatible, Render-in-the-Loop can function both as a standalone enhancement and as a general underlying paradigm that can be combined with complementary optimization techniques, potentially unlocking stronger capabilities for vector generation.
+We leave a full study of combining VSF with RL to future work.

 Our main contributions are summarized as follows:

 \begin{itemize} \item \textbf{Paradigm Innovation.} We identify the limitations of ``blind'' autoregression and scalar-reward RL in SVG generation.
 We propose \textbf{Render-in-the-Loop}, which unlocks the visual potential of MLLMs by establishing a direct feedback loop between the rendered canvas and the generation process.